Contact Us

 Market Research

-The market research may or may not be included in the discovery.
-It depends on whether the clients did market research earlier.
+The market research may or may not be included in the idea screening step.
+It depends on whether the clients did this research earlier.
 Or maybe they would like to conduct it with the help of the building expert team.

 In Sloboda Studio, we usually involve quality project management services, business analysts, and senior developers.
-Optionally we engage market specialists and CTO.
+Optionally we engage marketing specialists and CTO.

 Market research helps to understand: